Timing Under the Florida Construction Lien Law

 Lienor request to owner for sworn statement.
 A lienor who has recorded a claim of lien may request in writing a written statement of account from the owner.
 The written statement is to describe all direct contracts and the dates and amounts of payments so that the lienor may assess whether the owner may have a proper payments defense.
-If the owner cannot prove that the owner furnished the sworn statement to the lienor within 30 days after receipt of the demand, the owner may not recover mediation/arbitration fees as the prevailing party in any suit brought by the lienor to enforce the lien.
+If the owner cannot prove that the owner furnished the sworn statement to the lienor within 30 days after receipt of the demand, the owner may not recover attorneys fees as the prevailing party in any suit brought by the lienor to enforce the lien.

 File suit to enforce lien.
 A lien remains effective for a period of one year unless:

 - a notice of contest of lien is recorded, or